dirkpetersen/nvflare-cancer/README.md

 Press ENTER when it's done or no additional dependencies.
 ```

+Note: Do NOT put a `requirements.txt` file into the startup folder at this time.
+You need to increase the size of the file system of this server, before you can install other packages such as pytorch as they are large and come with many dependencies.

 After this you should get confirmation that `myproject-server.mydomain.edu` was installed.
+You should now [increase the disk (EBS volume)](https://docs.aws.amazon.com/ebs/latest/userguide/requesting-ebs-volume-modifications.html) to at least 16GB

 Then find out the INSTANCE_ID of the instance you created and associate it with the second allocation id for the elastic IP you created earlier:

 ```bash
 aws ec2 describe-instances #  get YOUR_INSTANCE_ID